GuyUnger/FlipNode/README.md

 - [ ] Editing multiple brushes with multi-select?

 ### 🪲 Known issues:
-- [ ] Filling shapes removes parts of strokes inside it
+- [ ] Filling a hole removes strokes inside it
-- [ ] Holes in eraser are still removed if it overlaps a stroke
+- [ ] Holes in erasing shapes are ignored
 - [ ] Sometimes strokes dont properly merge
-- [ ] Mouse is sometimes hidden in places where it shouldnt
+- [ ] Sometimes mouse is hidden in places it shouldnt
 - [ ] All times things break:(